-While studying for the MSt in Bible Interpretation at Oxford you will have access to the major holdings of the Bodleian Library and its associated central libraries, the collections of the Nizami Ganiavi Library (which holds many Syriac books), the Sackler Library (Classics and the Ancient Near East), the Philosophy and Theology Faculties Library (for patristic writers), and the Leopold Muller Library at the Oxford Centre for Hebrew and Jewish Studies — especially the Louis Jacobs Collection, a recent acquisition in the field of Rabbinics.
+While studying for the MSt in Bible Interpretation at Oxford you will have access to the major holdings of the Bodleian Library and its associated central libraries, the collections of the Nizami Ganiavi Library (which holds many Syriac books), the Sackler Library (Classics and the Ancient Near East), the Philosophy and Theology Faculties Library (for patristic writers), and the Leopold Muller Library - especially the Louis Jacobs Collection, a recent acquisition in the field of Rabbinics.

-A limited amount of grant money for trips abroad (eg for supplementary language study during vacations) may be sought from the Centre for Hebrew and Jewish Studies.
+A limited amount of grant money for trips abroad (eg for supplementary language study during vacations) may be sought from the faculty.

 You will have access to the University's centrally provided electronic resources and the Faculty IT Officer.
 There is a computer room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as common rooms in both the Faculty of Asian and Middle Eastern Studies and Clarendon Institute where tea and coffee is available and staff and students can meet.